Lockslay History, Family Crest & Coats of Arms

 John de Lokkesleye was listed in the Subsidy Rolls of Worcestershire in 1275 and a few years later, John de Loxelegh was listed in the Feet of Fines for Surrey (1315-1316.)

-Important Dates for the Lockslay family
+Early History of the Lockslay family

 This web page shows only a small excerpt of our Lockslay research.
 Another 91 words (6 lines of text) covering the years 118 and 1180 are included under the topic Early Lockslay History in all our PDF Extended History products and printed products wherever possible.